Equilibrium States for Open Zooming Systems: Introduction

 For interval maps and the so-called \textbf{\textit{geometric potentials}} $\phi_{t} = -t\log \mid Df \mid$, equilibrium states were studied in \cite{BT}, \cite{IT1}, \cite{IT2} and \cite{PS}.
-These results inspired ours, for measurable non-uniformly expanding maps on metric spaces, where the potential is $\phi_{t} = -t\log J_{\mu}f$ and $J_{\mu}f$ is a jacobian of the reference measure.
-We also prove it for the hyperbolic potentials with finite pressure.
-All results are for open dynamics, which reduces to closed one if the hole is empty.
+These results inspired ours, for measurable zooming systems on metric spaces, where the potential is $\phi_{t} = -t\log J_{\mu}f$ and $J_{\mu}f$ is a Jacobian of the reference measure and we call them \textbf{\textit{pseudo-geometric potentials}}, which are examples of measurable ones.
+We generalize this type of potential as what we call \textbf{\textit{bounded distortion potentials}}.
+We also prove it for zooming potentials with finite pressure and locally Holder induced potential.
+All results are for open dynamics, which reduce to the corresponding closed dynamics if the hole is empty.
+We also mention the works \cite{DT2} and \cite{PU} for important comprehension of the theory of equilibrium states for open systems and Hölder and geometric potentials.

 Our strategy is also similar and follows exactly along the same lines of \cite{AOS}, since we do not use the analytical approach of the transfer operator in order to obtain conformal measures.
 We use results on countable Markov shifts by Sarig for the ``coded'' dynamics in inducing schemes constructed here, where a Markov structure is constructed.
-We prove that there exist finitely many ergodic equilibrium states that are expanding measures.
-Moreover, by following ideas of Iommi and Todd in \cite{IT1}we obtain a conformal measure with no need of a transfer operator.
-The uniqueness of equilibrium state is obtained if the map is also strongly topologically transitive.
-In our setting, all the ergodic equilibrium states we obtain are supported on the survivor set, which contains the expanding set.
+We prove that there exist finitely many ergodic equilibrium states that are zooming measures.
+Moreover, by following ideas of Iommi and Todd in \cite{IT1} we obtain a \textbf{\textit{pseudo-conformal}} measure with no need for a transfer operator.
+The uniqueness of the equilibrium state is obtained afterwards.
+In our setting, if the survivor set is disjoint from the hole, then all the ergodic equilibrium states give full measure to the survivor set, which contains the zooming set.

+Hence, we extend to the open context some results by many authors.
+For example, the recent work \cite{PV} by V. Pinheiro and P. Varandas, where they obtain existence and uniqueness of equilibrium states for closed zooming systems which are strongly topologically transitive and also with exponential contractions.
+Here, we use another technique and also obtain this for open systems, allowing nonexponential contractions, besides finiteness and also uniqueness of ergodic equilibrium states with no requirement of transitivity.